SEProjGrp5/MapThat/README.md

 To maintan privacy of users, we will directly store the data in the users account.

 # FEATURES
+1. Get travel time to a location from the location of the previous event(within a preset timeframe) or a default location
+2. Choose between various modes of transport
+3. Block of the travel time on your calendar to make sure you take the it into account while setting up other appointments
+4. Travel time gets updated if the previous appointment affects the current appointment.
+5. Keep Track on total time spent on travel which will help plan your day better

 # VISUAL REPRESENTATION